 The facility operates the process on a job specific basis, which means parts are made based on client need, and the parts are only made when the client orders the parts.
 The client sends the specifications for the part to the facility.
+A wooden structure is built in the woodworking area of the facility for the sand mold.
 A sand mold is created, which may include a sand core.
 The sand core is a holder placed in the mold.
 Each sand mold is used only once, though the sand is recycled and reused.
 The metal is melted in one of three furnaces.
 There is a 3,000 pounds melting furnace, 2,000 pounds melting furnace, and 500 pounds melting furnace, and each is heated electrically.
 The liquid metal is poured into the mold and set.
 The sand is removed.
 Extra metal and scrap metal is remelted and reused.
 There are two melting lines, one for larger parts and one for smaller parts.

 The facility operates one small heat treat furnace, which is fueled by natural gas.
+The heat treat furnace is 5 ft by 5 ft by 5 ft.
+Most heat treat work is sent to a third-party facility to be completed.

 The facility controls the sand reclaimer units with one of two baghouses.
 The larger baghouse, located in between the two connected buildings, is rated at 40,000 cfm.
-The smaller baghouse is located on the east side of the building, and is rated at 5,000 cfm.
+The smaller baghouse is located on the east side of the building and is rated at 5,000 cfm.
 The units are inspected by the maintenance employee and a log is keep of all maintenance preformed.
 The bags are changed on a routine schedule and new bags are ordered when the bags are changed, so that a spare set of bags is always available on site.
 The baghouse maintenance log is attached to this report.
 All the bags in the baghouse were changed within the past month.